blefaudeux/Pinta/README.md

 This does not use the whole model capacity, but can be useful to check that the results are meaningful

 ![Simulated polar](../master/ressources/polar_eval.jpg?raw=true "Simulated polar")

-## GPU-based machine learning (nvidia at least, not sure about AMD/ROCm)
-You'll need to install Cuda and cuDNN.
-After this the ./train_vpp.py script should automatically pick up the GPU.
-If you're seeing a memory error, well, that probably means that you're low on memory on the GPU with these settings, dimnish either the sequence length or the batch size.

-**In any case, feel free to contribute, test, break things !**